Batched Point Location in SINR Diagrams via Algebraic Tools: Tools and definitions from the world of computer algebra

 \begin{note} The Fast Fourier Transform (FFT) is essentially an evaluation of a polynomial on a special set of complex numbers, the $n$th roots of unity (more precisely, the $2^{\lceil \log_2 n \rceil}$th roots of unity).
 It can be performed in $O(n \log n \log \log n)$ operations, due to the special structure of the set of roots of unity; technically, the $\log \log n$ term appearing in many of our bounds is due to the assumption that the appropriate primitive root of unity is not available explicitly; otherwise the bounds improve by a factor of $\log \log n$.
 The Inverse FFT reverses the process (by using a variant of the FFT code), reconstructing a polynomial from its values at the roots of unity, again in $O(n \log n \log \log n)$ operations.
 The fast polynomial multiplication algorithm is an FFT, followed by point-wise multiplication, followed by the Inverse FFT. \end{note}

-The following observation has been made by previous authors; we provide a proof for completeness; we follow the construction from \cite{ma-cdplbf-12,ma-cdplbf-}.
+The following observation has been made by previous authors; we provide a proof for completeness; we follow the construction from \cite{ma-cdplbf-12,ma-cdplbf-16}.

-\begin{lemma}[Sum of Fractions \cite{ma-cdplbf-12,ma-cdplbf-}] Given a set of $n$ fractional functions $P_i(x)/Q_i(x)$ of constant degree each, in coefficient representation, the coefficient representation of their sum can be constructed using $O(n \log^2 n \log \log n)$ arithmetic operations. \end{lemma}
+\begin{lemma}[Sum of Fractions \cite{ma-cdplbf-12,ma-cdplbf-16}] Given a set of $n$ fractional functions $P_i(x)/Q_i(x)$ of constant degree each, in coefficient representation, the coefficient representation of their sum can be constructed using $O(n \log^2 n \log \log n)$ arithmetic operations. \end{lemma}

 \begin{proof} Given two fractions $\frac A B$ and $\frac C D$, their sum can be written as $\frac{AD+BC}{BD}$.
-Therefore, given two fractions of degree at most~$d$ in coefficient representation, we can obtain their sum, which is a fraction of degree at most~$2d$, in coefficient representation, using three polynomial multiplications and one addition, for a total of $O(d \log d \log \log d)$ arithmetic operations (in fact, one can do better, though it does not affect asymptotic efficiency: convert all four polynomials into value form; construct the value form of the numerator and denominator of the sum; only then convert each of them back to coefficient form).
+Therefore, given two fractions of degree at most~$d$ in coefficient representation, we can obtain their sum, which is a fraction of degree at most~$2d$, in coefficient representation, using three polynomial multiplications and one addition, for a total of $O(d \log d \log \log d)$ arithmetic operations.

 We start with the initial fractions $P_i/Q_i$, $i=1,\dots,n$ and add them in pairs, then add the resulting sums in pairs, and so forth.
 One round costs $O(n \log n \log \log n)$ operations, since the sum of the degrees of intermediate polynomials at each level is~$O(n)$.
 In each round, the number of fractions reduces by a factor of two, so the procedure stops after $O(\log n)$ rounds.
 Hence the final result will be obtained after $O(n \log^2 n \log \log n)$ operations. \end{proof}